RETURN OF FACE TO FACE MEETINGS

-THE SEPTEMBER PARISH COUNCIL MEETING WILL BE HELD IN THE VILLAGE HALL COMMITTEE ROOM ON MONDAY 13TH SEPTEMBER AT 7.30PM.
+ALL PARISH COUNCIL MEETINGS WILL BE HELD BACK IN THE VILLAGE HALL COMMITTEE ROOM FROM SEPTEMBER 2021.

 Members of the General Public are more than welcome to attend.
 Although Covid-19 restrictions have been lifted, the Parish Council ask that all members of the public who wish to attend, pre-register with the Parish Clerk, supplying their name and contact details by no later than midday Sunday 12th September 2021. (firstname.lastname@example.org)